A Well-Stocked Safety Kit is Key to Surviving a Natural Disaster

-“Natural disasters do not follow a calendar,” says Tony Miranda, security manager and safety officer at Pali Momi Medical Center.
+“Natural disasters do not follow a calendar,” says Tony Miranda, security manager and safety officer at Kapiolani Medical Center for Women & Children.

 “Some natural disasters are more likely to occur during certain times of the year, just like we are in hurricane season right now, but other disasters come with only a little bit of warning,” Miranda continues.
 “For example, we may only get a few minutes’ notice of a tsunami, and yet others, like earthquakes, come with almost no warning.

 “Luckily, you can prepare for most types of disasters in the same way.”